 Baron Helmut Zemo was thirteenth in the line of the Zemo Barony.
 When his father Heinrich died in battle with Captain America, Helmut Zemo sought revenge.
 After battlling Captain America and the Falcon as Phoenix, Helmut fell into a vat of Adhesive X and which seriously disfigured his face.
 He would return years later and assumed the family identity as his birthright.

 Helmut Zemo was created by Roy Thomas, Tony Isabella and Sal Buscema and first appeared as Phoenix in Captain America #168.
 Nearly a decade later, he made his first appearance as Baron Zemo, in his now familiar costume, in Captain America #275 by J.M.
 DeMatteis and Mike Zeck.
+He made his first appearance as Citizen V, the leader of the Thunderbolts, in Incredible Hulk issue 449 (1997).

 Starting off as a generic revenge-seeking "villain-of-the-week", Helmut Zemo went on to become one of Captain America and the Avengers' greatest foes in the 1980s.
 It was however in the 1990s that his greatest plan came to fruition when he had his team, the Masters of Evil, masquerade as heroes, and so the Thunderbolts were born.
 Eventually this plan failed because the Masters of Evil started to enjoy being heroes and actively tried to achieve redemption.